IsaiasCuvula/random_user/README.md

 🗺️ GoRoute for Navigation: With GoRoute navigation library, UserFetcher delivers a smooth and intuitive navigation experience.
 Seamlessly switch between screens, and explore user profiles.

-🚀 Riverpod / Bloc for State Management: UserFetcher utilizes either Riverpod or Bloc, two popular state management solutions.
+🚀 Riverpod for State Management: UserFetcher utilizes either Riverpod or Bloc, two popular state management solutions.
 These robust libraries ensure efficient state handling, enabling a responsive and interactive app experience.

 🔀 Fetch Random User: Get a Random user as soon you open the App.